romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A developer is tasked with integrating a third-party CI tool for code scanning into their GitHub project.
+Q: A developer is tasked with integrating a third-party CI tool for code scanning into their GitHub project.
 How does this differ from implementing a CodeQL analysis in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **The third-party CI tool requires a separate service account for authentication with GitHub**